-Treatment Offered: Patients may continue their current psychiatric medication while participating in this study.
-Participants are randomly assigned to receive a low dose (should not cause sleep) of ketamine or midazolam once through a vein.
-The study requires a brief admission at no cost to an inpatient unit at New York State Psychiatric Institute.
-Patients who do not respond to the infusion and received midazolam are offered an optional ketamine infusion prior to continuing standard antidepressant treatment.
+Patients may continue most current psychiatric medication while participating in this study.
+Participants will receive a low dose (should not cause sleep) of ketamine once through a vein.
+The study requires an approximately one week admission at no cost to an inpatient unit at New York State Psychiatric Institute.
 After the infusion we offer up to 6 months of treatment in our clinic with visits at no cost.
 After this, referrals are made for ongoing care.

 Current bipolar depression with suicidal thoughts; 18-65 years old.